Smash Products of Calabi-Yau Algebras by Hopf Algebras: Applications to Artin-Schelter algebras

 \subsection{A spectral sequence for the cohomology of augmented algebras}

 The following is an analogue of the spectral sequence constructed by Stefan (\cite[Theorem 3.3]{MR1358765}) for the Hochschild cohomology on Hopf-Galois extension.
-The proof is also analogous.
-A sketch of it is given for the convenience of the reader. \begin{prop} Let $M,N$ be left $\Lambda$-modules.
-There is a Grothendieck spectral sequence
+The proof is also analogous and omitted. \begin{prop} Let $M,N$ be left $\Lambda$-modules.
+There is a Grothendieck spectral sequence functorial in $M$ and $N$